calcmogul/controls-engineering-in-frc/README.md

 Some Linux platforms use tk as a backend for matplotlib, so that may need to be installed to see the plots.

-To run the linearized differential drive code, a custom version of Python Control is required that doesn't remove uncontrollable or unobservable states from new StateSpace objects.
-This can be accomplished by removing the call `self._remove_useless_states()` from control/statesp.py.

 ## Compiling the book

 After installing the dependencies, just run `make`.
 It will produce a PDF named